 With a diesel-heated screed, determine the condition of the heater boxes and screed frames.
-“The frames of the screed see a lot of fatigue because of the heating and cooling cycles,” Sunkenberg says.
+“The frames of the screed see a lot of fatigue because of the heating and cooling cycles,” says Sunkenberg.
 “You are basically taking a diesel burner and scorching the metal.
-There are only so many times you can do that before the steel starts to rot, crack, or lose its integrity.”
+There are only so many times you can do that before the steel starts to rot, crack or lose its integrity.”

-According to Sharp, “Physical damage to strike-offs, extenders, or end gates will be visually seen in the mat.
+According to Sharp, “Physical damage to strike-offs, extenders or end gates will be visually seen in the mat.
 Damage to electrical harnesses and heating elements can be easily checked with a meter.
 Tripped circuit breakers can indicate issues with the integrity of the system.
-If equipped with a diesel heating system, things to check include glow plugs, fans, and switches.”
+If equipped with a diesel heating system, things to check include glow plugs, fans and switches.”

 Indicators of abuse

 The hopper wing can provide insight into the care of the paver.
 “If it is clean and straight, the company took pride in the unit and ran it the right way,” says Bolick.“If it is bent and the paint has come off, the machine was not taken care of properly.”

-Hoppers take a lot of abuse due to truck exchanges, hopper inserts, and heavy mixes.
-“The front hopper flashing on most pavers is probably the most exposed component on the paver — varying truck dump height and hopper overloading takes a toll on this material,” Sharp says.
+Hoppers take a lot of abuse due to truck exchanges, hopper inserts and heavy mixes.
+“The front hopper flashing on most pavers is probably the most exposed component on the paver — varying truck dump height and hopper overloading takes a toll on this material,” says Sharp.
 “Push rollers and truck hitches also take abuse due to truck contact and visibility issues.

 “Hopper inserts are designed to contain large, heavy quantities of mix, leading to increased stress on welds and hinges,” he adds.
 “A good indicator of the structural integrity of the hopper is to look for rub marks on the bottom, outer side of the wings.
 If the wall thickness has been worn too thin, contact between the hopper and undercarriage can cause rub marks when the wings are folded down.
 Check wall thickness to ensure that the hopper can still support the weight of inserts and mix.”